Connect with us

 Shortly after assuming his new role, Henifin was immediately thrown into the fire.
 On Christmas morning 2022, freezing weather forced a citywide boil water notice, lasting nearly two weeks.

-But water pressure has since remained stable for most of the city, JXN Water reported in its latest quarterly from Sept.
-30 – save for a locations in south Jackson: Shannon Dale Road, which was recently converted to a groundwater system, and Merit Health.
+But water pressure has since remained stable for most of the city, JXN Water reported in its latest quarterly report from Sept.
+30 – save for a couple locations in south Jackson: Shannon Dale Road, which was recently converted to a groundwater system, and Merit Health.
 Hospital; pressure issues at the Henley Young Juvenile Detention Center were recently resolved, Henifin said.

 Henifin’s team has prioritized finding and fixing new leaks – over 500 repaired so far this year, he estimated – in the aging distribution system, and has so far spent about $12 million on that program, according to quarterly reports, one of the biggest spending areas for JXN Water so far.
 His staff – led by former Jackson employees Jordan Hillman and Terrence Byrd – also increased flow by finding over 200 valves the city had left shut and switched them on.